DominicZahn/Project_Neo/docu/projectNeo/ProjectNeo/slides.md

 hideInToc: true
 layout: end
 ---
-# Thanks for Exploring the Matrix with Me.
+# Thank you for following the White Rabbit. 🐇
 ---